Bloody start to the week is also pulling the altcoin courses south

 If, on the other hand, the LUNA rate falls back below the blue support area and thus also gives up the EMA50, a directional decision is made at USD 23.09.
 A fall below this price level would have a signal effect.
 Then Terra should correct into the orange support area.
 In addition to the breakout level of the current rally, the 38 Fibonacci retracement of the current corrective movement can also be found here.
 If this support zone does not hold either, the correction extends to at least USD 17.49.
 The green support area also represents strong support.

 With the EMA200 (blue) and the MA200 (green) there are two important sliding support lines in the USD 16.00 area.
-Therefore, clear resistance from the buyer camp is to be expected.
-On the other hand, if Terra slips below this support, targets at USD 14.15 (23 Fibonacci retracement) and USD 11.77 will activate.
+Therefore, a clear resistance from the buyer camp is to be expected.
+On the other hand, if Terra slips below this support, targets at USD 14.15 (23-Fibonacci retracement) and USD 11.77 are activated.
 The area around USD 11.77 represents the maximum bearish price target from the current perspective.
 As long as the overall market does not correct sustainably, these targets will be difficult for the bears to achieve.

 Indicators (Terra)